SheikhZaeem/SheikhZaeem/README.md

 ### Hi there, I'm Zaeem Masood Sheikh 👋
-I'm a first-year undergraduate Computer Science student at Bilkent University.
+I'm an undergraduate Computer Science student at Bilkent University.
 I am a passionate computer science enthusiast who loves to explore different areas of the field.

 ### 📲 Contact